-This edition was published by HarperCollins on April 7, 2015 in hardcover and has 432 pages.
+This action & adventure, fantasy is a hardcover edition that was published by HarperCollins on April 7, 2015 and has 432 pages.

 Second in the Age of Legends fantasy series for young young adults and revolving around twin girls, the Keeper and the Seeker.
 The focus is on Moria, Tyrus, and Gavril.